 Our business and affairs are managed under the direction of the Board.
-The Board meets on a regularly scheduled basis during our year to review significant developments affecting us and to act on matters requiring its approval.
+The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring its approval.
 The Board also holds special meetings as required from time to time when important matters arise between scheduled meetings that require action by the Board.
-During 2013, the Board consisted of Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil, and Mitchell A. Yelen.
-Messrs.
-Machado, Shrinsky, Villamil and Yelen were deemed to be independent for 2013 as defined under Rule 5605(a)(2) of the National Association of Securities Dealers Automatic Quotation System's ("Nasdaq") Listing Rules.
+During 2014, the Board consisted of Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil, Mitchell A. Yelen (the Common Stock Directors), Alan B. Miller and Gary B. Stone (the Preferred Stock Directors).
+For purposes of serving on committees of the Board, Messrs.
+Machado, Shrinsky, Villamil and Yelen were deemed to be "independent" for 2014 under Rule 5605(a)(2) of the National Association of Securities Dealers Automatic Quotation System's ("Nasdaq") Listing Rules.

-The Board held a total of nine meetings during the year ended December 31, 2013.
-Each incumbent director who was a director of SBS during 2013 attended 75% or more of the aggregate number of meetings of the Board and the meetings of all committees of the Board on which he served during the period of time in which he served.
+The Board held a total of nine meetings during the year ended December 31, 2014.
+Each incumbent director who was a director of SBS during 2014 attended 75% or more of the aggregate number of meetings of the Board and the meetings of all committees of the Board on which he served during the period of time in which he served.